Comp-coder-4/Retail-Cleaning-Project/00_README_PROJECT_OVERVIEW.md

 ### Step 5.
 Removing old columns and columns used for calculations

-Now I had redundant data.
+I now had a new Item Code and a new Price Per Unit column that had trimmed values and no missing values.

-There was an old Item Code column and an old Price Per Unit column with missing values (for Categories EHE and FUR) as well as a new Item Code and new Price Per Unit column that had trimmed values and no missing values.
+However, there was still an old Item Code column and an old Price Per Unit column with missing values (for Categories EHE and FUR). **This meant I still had redundant data**.

 I had to remove the old columns since they still had missing values.
 For the old Item Code column, I first inserted the same XLOOKUP function that I used in the new trimmed Item Code column.
 However, this produced a #REF! error (see "Replacing old Item Code with values from XLOOKUP Item Code").